 Thinking about booking a trip to Minnesota?
-Don’t miss a chance to check out all the best things to do in Minneapolis.
+Don’t miss a chance to fill out your vacation with all the best things to do in Minneapolis.
 The state’s biggest city and most interesting urban travel destination, Minneapolis is the perfect addition to any Midwest itinerary.

 Known for its amazing art scene, museums, bountiful natural beauty, and famous residents like Prince and Bob Dylan, Minneapolis and neighboring Saint Paul—known as the Twin Cities—are the perfect places to spend a few days.
-Whether you want to kick back and relax at Minnehaha Park or admire contemporary art at the Walker Art Center, filling your days with the top tourist attractions in Minneapolis is a cinch.
+Exploring the city’s top tourist attractions, you can kick back and relax at Minnehaha Park, admire contemporary art at the Walker Art Center, or catch a glimpse of the city’s industrial past at Mill Ruins Park.
+After a long day of sightseeing,

-Not sure what to do in Minneapolis?
-We’ve got you covered with this complete guide to the best places to visit in Minneapolis, MN.
+Not sure what to do or where to go on your vacation?
+Plan the perfect getaway with this complete guide to the best places to visit in Minneapolis, MN!

 Minneapolis Sculpture Garden

-Want to experience beautiful, quirky art in an open-air atmosphere?
-Well, it sounds like you’ve been searching for the Minneapolis Sculpture Garden.
-Located in Loring Park at the end of Hennepin Avenue, this outdoor sculpture park is one of the most interesting places to see in Minneapolis.
+Experience beautiful, quirky art in an open-air atmosphere at the Minneapolis Sculpture Garden.
+Located in Loring Park at the end of Hennepin Avenue, this outdoor sculpture park is one of the most interesting places to see in Minneapolis and the perfect place for art lovers to spend a lovely summer day outdoors.

 Mill Ruins Park

-As Minneapolis was once known as the “Flour Milling Capital of the World,” it’s no wonder that many flour industry relics and abandoned factories pepper the cityscape.
-The difference at Mill Ruins Park is that the old buildings and structures have been turned into a wonderful and unique park.
+As Minneapolis was once known as the “Flour Milling Capital of the World,” flour industry relics and abandoned factories pepper the cityscape.
+At Mill Ruins Park, about twenty of these old buildings and structures have been turned into a wonderful and unique park that’s been listed on the National Register of Historic Places since 1971.

 Mill City Museum